Seed Change in Native Communities with Farm to School

 Connected students with locally grown and traditional foods (such as rutabagas, parsnips and the Haida potato) by expanding the existing school garden to include a greenhouse.
 In May, students celebrated Haida Day by giving Elders a tour of the new greenhouse and learning about the village’s old garden site.

 Engaged students in traditional growing practices by reviving an existing greenhouse and school garden.
 Students caught fish to be used as garden fertilizer, and learned planting techniques like the Three Sisters.
 Food grown in the garden supplemented the school lunch program, summer food service and elderly food site.

 Supported an existing three-year pilot project to create a culturally relevant farm to school program at two Kaua`i schools.
 On Kaua`i, where 90 percent of food is imported, Mala`ai Kula is helping students build a healthier relationship with traditional food systems through school gardens and locally-grown foods in school meals.

 Warm Springs K8 Academy

 – Warm Springs Reservation: Confederated Tribes of Warm Springs

-Help students make connections about where food comes from and how it relates to their cultural heritage by planting a school garden and promoting a healthy snacks program.
-The garden will also be used for science and nutrition education.
+Helped students make connections about where food comes from and how it relates to their cultural heritage by planting a school garden and promoting a healthy snacks program.
+The garden is also used for science and nutrition education.